-Below is a list of some of the most commonly mispronounced words (mostly by foreigners) in English.
-Pronunciation is given in the International Phonetic Alphabet (IPA) and in a notation that uses just three IPA symbols (ə as in ”again” or ”a book”, æ as in “cat”, and ʌ as in “but”) and should be quite intuitive to read.
+The list below contains some of the most commonly mispronounced words (mostly by foreigners) in English.
+Pronunciation is given in the International Phonetic Alphabet (IPA) and in a notation that uses just three IPA symbols (ə as in “again” or ”a book”, æ as in “cat”, and ʌ as in “but”) and should be quite intuitive to read.
 The stressed syllable is indicated by a bold typeface.

 height /haɪt/ (haayt); the pronunciation is as if it were written “hight”.
 The “e” is there just to confuse foreigners.